cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 -   tick_id: Tick of this observation.
 -   timestamp: The time of the observation.
 -   content: The serialized protobuf message representing an observation for a specific actor.
-The actual message type for the observation space is defined in the `cogment.yaml` file for each actor class in section `actor_classes:observation:space`.
+In a particualr trial, the actual message type for the observation space is defined in the `cogment.yaml` file for each actor class in section `actor_classes:observation:space`.
 Note that the specific actor represented is defined by the enclosing message.

 ### `Action`